jodyphelan/TBProfiler/README.md

 ## Mutation database

-TBProfiler ships with a default database.
+TB-Profiler ships with a default database.
 The development of the mutation library is hosted on the [tbdb repository](https://github.com/jodyphelan/tbdb).
 Please visity this repo if you would like to get involved in the database or would like to modify and create your own.

 If you would like to use an altered database you can download the tbdb repo, make the required changes and run the following code from within the tbdb repo directory: